jacquessham/sfotraffic/Data/README.md

 ## Data Set for Part 1.1
 Part 1.1 used the same data set as Part 1 except we have transform the original Part 1 data set to an aggregated version.
-You may find the ETL code in the [Part 1.1 ETL folder (Coming Soon...)](/).
+You may find the ETL code in the [Part 1.1 ETL folder](/ETL_part1_1).
 By transforming the original data set, the Part 1.1 model training script need not to aggregate the raw data set for model training.

 ## Data Set for Part 2
-The data set used in Part 2 is the same as the data set used in Part 1.1, you may refer the [Part 1.1 ETL folder (Coming Soon...)](/).
+The data set used in Part 2 is the same as the data set used in Part 1.1, you may refer the [Part 1.1 ETL folder](/ETL_part1_1).